turingschool/curriculum/tutorials/web_services/api.markdown

 #### Filtering Data

-When you use `respond_with` to output JSON or XML it will, by default, dump all the attributes.
-Next we'll look at how to filter these attributes from the model layer.
+When you use `respond_with` to output JSON or XML, it will, by default, dump all the attributes.
+Next we will look at how to filter these attributes from the model layer.

 ## Resources